-Intensive Outpatient means mental health or chemical dependency services more intensive than routine outpatient and less intensive than a partial hospital program.
+Intensive Outpatient means mental health or substance use disorder services more intensive than routine outpatient and less intensive than a partial hospital program.
 Mental health intensive outpatient is 3 or more hours per week of direct treatment.
-Chemical dependency intensive outpatient is 9-19 hours per week for adults or 6-19 hours per week for adolescents.
+Substance use disorder intensive outpatient is 9-19 hours per week for adults or 6-19 hours per week for adolescents.